 - Gain vital experience in one of the most important issues facing the planet today and help reduce plastic waste

-- Be supported by a Personal Development Coach and Academic Trainer to acquire and develop new skills
+- Be supported by personal and professional development coaches to acquire and develop new skills

 - Enjoy the amazing tourist activities that Livingstone has to offer, including the truly majestic Victoria Falls

 - Visit the neighboring countries of Botswana, Namibia, and Zimbabwe on exciting optional excursions

 - Go on safari in one of the beautiful local game reserves and try to spot the Big 5

 About the Destination

 Livingstone, Zambia is a beautiful, rural town that many call “the real Africa.”
 Just a stone’s throw away from one of the Seven Natural Wonders of the World – Victoria Falls – Livingstone is the ultimate playground for those who love adventure sports, wildlife and the great outdoors.
 Whether you bungee jump, swim in the ‘Devil’s Pool’, white water raft down the mighty Zambezi or just enjoy a breath-taking sunset, you will experience things that only Livingstone can offer.